pohsien324/chatbot-etcd-example/line/README.md

 # Line Bot echo-reply example with etcd
 The simply echo-reply example for Line bot.
-In this example, the webhook server will connect to etcd and get the matched response for the incoming message.
+In this example, the webhook server will connect to etcd and get the matched responses for the incoming messages.
 You can easily create events by inserting the keyword/value records into etcd.

 ## Preparation